TheDevArchie/dotfiles/README.md

 ```sh
 ln -s <path to the dotfiles repo> ~/.config
 ```
 FYI!
-New method is in the works utilizing Ansible-playbook
+New method utilizing Ansible-playbook is in the works.